dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 namespace System.Diagnostics.Metrics
 {
     /// <summary>
     /// A measurement stores one observed value and its associated tags.
-This type is used by Observable instruments' Observe() method when reporting current measurements.
+This type is used by Observable instruments' Observe() method when reporting current measurements with associated tags.
     /// with the associated tags.
     /// </summary>
     public struct Measurement<T> where T : unmanaged